NRauschmayr/Anomaly_Detection/README.md

       idx = idx + 1
       i = 0
 ```
-Following shows, that this autoencoder better detects anomalies such as persons on bicycles or skateboards.
+Following shows, that this autoencoder can more accurately detect anomalies such as persons on bicycles or skateboards.
 <img src="https://github.com/NRauschmayr/Anomaly_Detection/raw/master/data/stsae.gif" width="800" height="300">

 ## Spatio-Temporal Autoencoder with Convolutional LSTMs